MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-4.md

 **Common environmental variables**

 -       USER - display current logged in user.

--     HOME - display home directory of the current user.
+-     HOME - display a home directory of the current user.

 -     EDITOR - display default file editor to be used.
 This is the editor that will be used when you type edit in your terminal.

--     SHELL - display path of the current user’s shell, such as bash or zsh.
+-     SHELL - display paths of the current user’s shell, such as bash or zsh.

 -     LOGNAME - display name of the current user.

--     PATH - display list of directories to be searched when executing commands.
+-     PATH - display a list of directories to be searched when executing commands.
 When you run a command the system will search those directories in this order and use the first found executable.

 -     LANG - display current locales settings.

--     TERM - displau current terminal emulation.
+-     TERM - display current terminal emulation.

 -     MAIL - display location of where the current user’s mail is stored.